50.1 MB (50.0 MB compressed)

 30.7 x 40.9 cm ⏐ 12.1 x 16.1 in (300dpi)

 ANDREW LAMBERT PHOTOGRAPHY / SCIENCE PHOTO LIBRARY ANDREW LAMBERT PHOTOGRAPHY / SCIENCE PHOTO LIBRARY

-Potassium burning in oxygen.
-Potassium (K) is a soft, alkali metal.
-When heated in an atmosphere of oxygen, it will burn with a brilliant flame to form potassium dioxide (or potassium superoxide, KO2).
+Potassium burning in air.
+Potassium (K) is a soft, highly reactive, alkali metal.
+In air it will burn with a brilliant flame to form potassium dioxide (or potassium superoxide, KO2).
 Potassium is the seventh most abundant metal in the Earth's crust, but is not found in its elemental form.
-As the superoxide it is used in breathing apparatuses.

 Model release not required.
 Property release not required.